 The Michelob ULTRA Atlanta 13.1® Marathon, the only task standing between the ATL Challenge 39.3 and me, could not have come soon enough.
-Having already overcome nine notable running events in the United States, Korea, and England in the past two and a half years, my body no longer bore nerves or much sentiment prior to this latest half marathon.
+Having already overcome nine notable running events in the United States, Korea, and England in the past two and a half years, my body no longer bore nerves or much sentiment prior to this latest half marathon on October 4, 2014.
 Upon arrival at the venue, I joined a group of athletes in front of a building under a narrow roof that blocked the unexpected frigid wind.
 I initiated conversations with numerous people, coincidentally including two girls who also graduated from Emory College of Arts and Sciences and currently study at the Emory University School of Medicine.
 How these medical students found the time to train for a half marathon while prioritizing academics amazed me.
 When I discovered they ran cross country and track and field in Division III, I was no longer surprised by these humble and quiet friends’ finishing second and third in their age group and twenty minutes earlier than I did.

 Although I trained two to three times a week, having conquered a much more physically demanding and twice as long of a course at the Publix Georgia Marathon in March of this year, I underestimated the Michelob ULTRA Atlanta 13.1® Marathon.
 While running, I typically breathe through my nostrils rather than mouth as long as I can, as this strategy I learned about in the army helps conserve energy.
 However, the initial wintry temperature and frequent powerful wind interfered with my standard breathing and stung my nostrils, so I had no choice but to keep my mouth open for the majority of the run, which momentarily diminished my confidence.
 Just like during the Publix Georgia Marathon, I was repeatedly confronted by stomach cramps, but they failed to slow me down or eradicate my determination to push my body to the limit.